carloseferrer/CryptoViewer-Python/README.md

 ```

 ## Test App
-For Testing the app without using a Python IDE you need to execute the File called "cryptoviewerapp.exe"
+For Testing the app without using a Python IDE you need to execute the File called "cryptoviewerapp.exe".

 ## Technologies Used
 <p align="left">